Making the most of written texts in the English class

 neither be too stupid nor too complicated.
 An MCQ which asks:

-1991" does not test language ability, just common sense or maybe
+1946" does not test reading comprehension skills, just common sense or

 general knowledge.
 Conversely, good MCQs should be answerable

 without calling into use information or knowledge that students may